sampsyo/cs6120/content/blog/2022-03-29-unified-gc/index.md

 ## Cycle Collection

 One of the key disadvantages of reference counting is the lack of cycle collection.
-The authors propose two solutions, one is to run reference counting without cycle collection, and occasionally run a tracing algorithm to detect cycles.
-The other solution proposed was reference counting with trial deletion.
+The authors propose two solutions: (1) run reference counting without cycle collection, and occasionally run a tracing algorithm to detect cycles, or (2) use reference counting with trial deletion.
 In this algorithm, objects with suspiciouslly high references are traced to check for cycles.

 ## Multi-Heap Collectors